Act Governing Food Safety and Sanitation

 3. those that are toxic or contain substances or foreign materials that are harmful to human health;

-4. those that are contaminated by pathogenic organisms, or have been established by epidemiological survey to be cause of food poisoning;
+4. those that are contaminated by pathogenic organisms, or identified through epidemiological surveys as causes of food poisoning events;

 5. those with pesticide or veterinary drugs residue exceeding the permissible tolerance;